DSCI-310-2025/dsci-310-group-7-data-dudes/README.md

     - In the Files panel on the bottom right, click the newly created `index.html` file
     - Select **View in Web Browser** to view the results

-### Option 2
-1. Pull the latest pre-built Docker image from Docker Hub:
-    ```bash
-    docker pull jadeeechen/dsci-310-group-7-data-dudes:latest
-    ```
-    - This will pull the container onto your local computer.

-2. Use the provided `docker-compose.yaml` file in this repository to start the container.
-    - Clone this repository by running `git clone https://github.com/DSCI-310-2025/dsci-310-group-7-data-dudes.git` in your terminal
-    - In the directory containing the downloaded/pulled compose file, run `docker-compose up`
-    - Navigate to http://localhost:8787/ in your browser which will open an rstudio window in your browser, no login needed!

-3. Once you are in the rstudio window, run `make all`
-    - This will run all the scripts to clean the data, create EDA figures and tables, and create the model and visualizations
-    - It will also create an index.html file in the docs folder to allow you to easily view the full report.

 Attribution: [DSCI310 Group 02 instructions](https://github.com/DSCI-310-2025/dsci-310-group-02/blob/main/README.md)